daniel-iglesias/HeatSurf/README.md

 ### Tech

-Dillinger uses a number of open source projects to work properly:
+HeatFlux uses a number of open source projects to work properly:

-* [VTK] - HTML enhanced for web apps!
+* [VTK] - Visualization Toolkit from Kitware Inc.
-* [LMX] - awesome web-based text editor
+* [LMX] - Linked Matrix Methods library
 * [GSL] - GNU Scientific Library

 And of course HeatFlux itself is open source with a [public repository][HeatFlux] on GitHub.

 ### Documentation